Dakidhem/yassir-tech-test/readme.md

 ## Introduction

-ABC School's Biometric Time Clock is a web-based API designed to manage employee check-ins, check-outs, and employee data.
-This project provides a RESTful API for creating and managing employee records, recording check-ins and check-outs, and calculating the time duration between them.
+A Biometric Time Clock RESTful API to manage employee check-ins, check-outs, and employee data for ABC School.

 ## Features